DFE-Digital/schools-experience/README.md

 bundle exec govuk-lint-ruby app lib spec
 ```

+You can copy the `script/pre-commit` to `.git/hooks/pre-commit` and `git` will
+then lint check your commits prior to committing.

 ## Configuring the application

 This can be controlled from various environment variables, see